OpenRaceTiming/OpenRaceTiming/README.md

 ### Hi there 👋

+OpenRaceTiming

+I’m currently working on software / hasrdware architecture.

+Software will support any timing devices such as Alge Timing, Tag Heuer, Chronelec etc...

 <!--
 **OpenRaceTiming/OpenRaceTiming** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.